-(d) Controllable Load Resources; and
+(d) Controllable Load Resources;

-(e) Generation Resources operating in synchronous condenser fast-response mode as defined in the Operating Guides.
+(e) Generation Resources operating in synchronous condenser fast-response mode as defined in the Operating Guides; and

+(f) ESRs.

 3.18 Resource Limits in Providing Ancillary Service

-(1) For both Generation Resources and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific designation of capacity to provide Responsive Reserve (RRS), ERCOT Contingency Reserve Service (ECRS), Regulation Up Service (Reg-Up), Regulation Down Service (Reg-Down), and Non-Spinning Reserve (Non-Spin).
+(1) For Generation Resources, Energy Storage Resources (ESRs), and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific designation of capacity to provide Responsive Reserve (RRS), ERCOT Contingency Reserve Service (ECRS), Regulation Up Service (Reg-Up), Regulation Down Service (Reg-Down), and Non-Spinning Reserve (Non-Spin).